-Allowable contributions include, but are not limited to, contribution labor, unrecovered indirect costs, unrecovered facilities and administrative costs, rental value of buildings (not the purchase price), lease value of land or equipment (not the purchase value), and the value of a service, other resource, or in-kind contributions.
+Allowable contributions include, but are not limited to, contributed labor, unrecovered indirect costs, unrecovered facilities and administrative costs, rental value of buildings (not the purchase price), lease value of land or equipment (not the purchase value), and the value of a service, other resource, or in-kind contributions.

-Project Teams may use funding or property received from state or local governments to meet the cost share requirement, so long as the funding was not provided to the state or local government by the federal government.
+All cost share (if any) must come from non-federal sources unless otherwise allowed by law.
+Project Teams may use funding or property received from state or local governments for cost share, so long as the funding was not provided to the state or local government by the federal government.

-The Recipient may not use the following sources7 to meet its cost share obligations:
+The Recipient may not use the following sources6 as cost share:

-- Revenues or royalties from the prospective operation of an activity beyond the project period; - Proceeds from the prospective sale of an asset of an activity; - Federal funding or property (e.g., federal grants, equipment owned by the federal government), unless allowed by law; - Renewable Energy Credits (RECs) or other green attribute monetization funds; - Any form of cost sharing received after the DOE grant period or those received prior to being selected for award under this FOA; - Independent research and development (IR&D) funds; - The same cash or in-kind contributions to meet cost share requirements for more than one project or program; or - Expenditures that were reimbursed under a separate federal program.
+- Revenues or royalties from the prospective operation of an activity beyond the project period; - Proceeds from the prospective sale of an asset of an activity; - Federal funding or property (e.g., federal grants, equipment owned by the federal government), unless allowed by law; - Any form of cost sharing contributed after the DOE grant period or funds contributed prior to being selected for negotiation of award under this FOA; or - The same cash or in-kind contributions to meet cost share requirements for more than one project or program; or - Expenditures that were reimbursed under a separate federal program.